Trout homers as Angels beat Athletics 2-1

-Angels: Leadoff hitter Ian Kinsler started at second base after sitting out the final two games of spring training and Thursday’s opener with a groin injury. .
+Angels: Leadoff hitter Ian Kinsler started at second base after sitting out the final two games of spring training and Thursday’s opener with a groin injury, but left due to fatigue in the ninth. ...
 Andrew Heaney, on the disabled list with left elbow inflammation, threw a bullpen session before the game.

 Angels: RHP Matt Shoemaker pitches Saturday in his first regular-season start since going down with a season-ending forearm strain June 14.